-After Nokia's and BlackBerry's successful journey in the recent years with Android, Microsoft has planned to introduce Android phones powered by Microsoft.
+After Nokia's and BlackBerry's successful journey in recent years with Android, Microsoft has planned to introduce Android phones powered by Microsoft.
 Let's refer them as 'Microsoft Android Phones' for the sake of simplicity.

 Looks like Microsoft has made us an indication last year when they admitted that Windows phones are dead.
 In a series of tweets, Microsoft's Joe Belfiore confirmed the news.